tomnil/tomnil.github.io/_/Linux/dd with progressbar.md

----
-layout: article
-title: dd with progressbar
-description: dd is super silent by default, but it's possible to add a progressbar
+# 2019-02-21 dd is super silent by default, but it's possible to add a progressbar
-date: 2019-02-21
-tags: linux
-supertag: linux
----

 The secret is to pipe the entire process through ```pv```: